 Oats are generally contaminated at the farm level as farmers grow other gluten-containing grains and then use the same machinery in their processing, storing or carting.
 Please refer to the statement released by the Coeliac Society.

-These oats are grown and produced by the Smith family in Wyoming who are a family of Coeliacs, so the understand the disease, its complications and the need for a pure uncontaminated oats products that customers can trust.
+These oats are grown and produced by the Smith family in Wyoming who are a family of Coeliacs, so they understand the disease, it's complications and the need for a pure uncontaminated oats products that customers can trust.
 It is still a matter of controversy whether or not oats are safe for people with coeliac disease.
 Can coeliacs eat oats?
 The general consensus at this point seems to be that pure oats are safe for most, but not all, people with coeliac.
 Since oats can easily be contaminated with wheat during harvest, storage, or other stages of processing, it has been stressed that the oats be certified as pure.
 Although the classic 33-amino acid long oligopeptide that acts as the immunogenic stimulus in gliadin had not yet been found in oats, other peptides isolated from oats do activate T-cells isolated from coeliac patients.
 A new study performed in Spain by Isabel Comino et al. suggests that it is not that some coeliac patients can’t tolerate all oats, but rather that all coeliac patients can’t tolerate some oats.
 Their results are reported in the January 2011 issue of GUT: An International Journal of Gastroenterology and Hepatology.

 The nine varieties of oats segregated neatly into three groups of three varieties each: those for which the antibody had high affinity, low affinity, and no affinity.
 This affinity was validated by two different experimental methods, so was not an artefact of the technique chosen.
 When T cells from patients with coeliac were exposed to extracts of the oat variety the antibody bound to strongest, they proliferated the most and released interferon-gamma, an immunostimulatory cytokine whose aberrant expression is associated with the autoinflammatory disease.
 In contrast, the oats that didn’t react with the antibody did not elicit these immune responses.
 The authors note that the avenin – the storage protein in oats – from even the most immunogenic oats they saw bound to this antibody with 40-400 fold less affinity than gliadin (from gluten – the storage protein in wheat).